tokuhirom/mieta/README.md

 ### Directory Tree Display
 -  Displays directory structure in a tree format
--  Automatically excludes `.git` directories
+-  Automatically excludes `.git` directories and respects `.gitignore` patterns
 -  Tree display is asynchronous, ensuring the UI is not blocked even with large directories

 ### File Preview